 Tips to get the most out of your Animal Communication session

-- If you can, please use a land line or digital phone instead of a cell for a better signal.
+- If possible, please use a land line or digital phone instead of a cell for a better signal.

 - Find a quiet, private place where you can talk comfortably without interruption.

-- Your animal does not need to be in the room or even awake for this to work, but many people like being with them during the consultation.
+- Your animal does not need to be in the room or even awake for this to work, though some people like being with them during the consultation.

 - People find a pad and pencil by the phone is handy for taking notes.
 We do not tape record sessions.

-- Having a main purpose for your consultation will help you get the most out of our time together.
-Prepare some questions ahead to start the ball rolling … don’t feel you need to have it all mapped out.
-We’ll have time to ask questions “on the spot.”
-Your animals will volunteer things, too. [to top]
+- Having a main purpose for your consultation will help make the most out of our time together.
+Prepare some questions ahead, and leave time to allow the session to unfold naturally, with your animals guidance. [to top]

-- Out of respect for your animals and to keep the consultation focused, please allow at least 15 minutes for each animal we are working with.
-A good rule of thumb is allow 5 minutes for a question, more if it’s complex, less if not, and 60 minutes for complex issues, long standing problems or multiple animals.
+- Out of respect for your animals please allow at least 15 minutes for each animal we are working with.
+A good rule of thumb, allow 5-10 minutes for a question, more if it’s more complex, like behavior.
+Please schedule a long enough session for your needs, or consider a 3-session package for ongoing support.

 - Once we begin, I may be quiet from time to time as we listen to your animals.
-It's normal to want to tell your story ... try to leave some room for the focus to shift to your animal, too.
+It's normal to want to tell your story ... try to leave room for the focus to be on your animal, too.

-- After our appointment, you may wish to spend time in gratitude with your animal or in appreciation for your animal in spirit.
-People often report that their animals “look different” and enjoy a deeper sense of connection right away.
+Your follow up - Consistent training and calm, balanced energy will be key. [to top] - After our appointment, you may wish to spend time in gratitude with your animal or in appreciation for your animal in spirit.
+People often report that their animals “look different” and feel a deeper sense of connection right away.

 - Referring to your notes from time to time can help reinforce the consultation.
 Some people write in their journal about the consultation and what was different afterwards.
-This is an opportunity to appreciate your wise and wonderful animal companions.
+This is an opportunity to drop into the loving energy of your wise and wonderful animal companions.

 Animal Communication is not a substitute for professional veterinary care, good food, water, exercise and training.
 We’re not veterinarians and don’t diagnose illnesses or prescribe medications.
 A consultation is a free-will conversation with your animal and we’ll hear what he or she wants to communicate on any given day.